 For the one-day experiment, I went with an Onkyo TX-NR747 receiver and its SKS-HT594 5.1.2 home theater in a box, which is five speaker units with surround sound and a subwoofer.
 I paired these up with a pair of old Pioneer tower speakers I have, and the result was a room-filling orchestra composed of tweeters, subwoofers and drivers.

-Why this setup instead of a Klipsch or purely Pioneer pairing?
-The SKS-HT594 has front left and front right speakers that do double duty as both left and right channels, as well as the additional two height channels needed for Dolby Atmos.
+But why did I choose Onkyo's package for this setup instead of a Klipsch or purely Pioneer pairing?
+The SKS-HT594 has front left and front right speakers that do double duty as both left and right channels as well as the additional two height channels needed for Dolby Atmos, which was great for my small San Francisco apartment.

 This means I didn't need to completely rewire my entire living room and saved myself a bunch of time.
-Now, down the road, I could see myself switching to a 9.1.2 or even a 9.1.4 setup (left/right audio, center, three sets of L/R surround, a subwoofer and four ceiling speakers), but I decided not to get greedy on my first time working with Atmos.
+Now, down the road, I could see myself switching to a 7.1.2 or even a 7.1.4 setup (left/right audio, center, two sets of L/R surround, a subwoofer and four ceiling speakers), but I decided not to get greedy on my first time working with Atmos.

 The takeaway here is that, as long as both the receiver and speakers are Dolby Atmos-ready, you're all set.
 Confused about where to start shopping?
 Dolby offers a handy catalog of all the current Atmos-ready products.